linux-kernel-labs/linux/Documentation/teaching/labs/deferred_work.rst

 --------

 A tasklet is a special form of deferred work that runs in interrupt context, just like softirqs.
-The main difference between sofirqs and tasklets is that tasklets can be allocated dynamically and thus they can be used by device drivers.
+The main between sofirqs are tasklets are that tasklets can be allocated dynamically and thus they can be used by device drivers.
 A tasklet is represented by :c:type:`struct tasklet` and as many other kernel structures it needs to be initialized before being used.
 A pre-initialized tasklet can defined